15th June 2018

 Dental implants weren’t always the careful, precise, and reliable treatment option they are today.
 Through a long journey of research, investigation, and scrupulous clinical trials, the modern dental implant is the safest and strongest yet.
-However, before these rigorous investigations, there were the make-do eras that date far, far back that you may have thought.
+However, before these rigorous investigations, there were the make-do eras that date far, far back then you may have thought.

 You’ve probably never wondered about the history of dental implants, but once you read of their humble beginnings you will be thoroughly invested!
 This dental trivia is interesting, humbling, and maybe even a little surprising.